 Wink Fashion and Salon - Red Bluff, CA

 From a marketing point of view, one of my favorite Facebook pages to follow is Wink Fashion and Salon in Red Bluff, California.
 The Wink page is engaging, fun and is geared toward selling with every single post without being all up-in-your-face.
-We took these screenshots in June/July for some research but Wink has remained consistent in keeping the social in social media marketing.

 An attractive woman standing next to a sign with a cute slogan that would appeal to Wink shoppers.
 The message above the photo is about being grateful, thankful and enjoying your day.